-Eligible UK and EU students can apply for a tuition fee loan to cover the full cost of the fees.
-UK students can also get a maintenance loan towards their living costs.
+Eligible UK students can apply for a tuition fee loan to cover the full cost of the fees as well as a maintenance loan towards their living costs.
 The exact amount depends on household income and whether the student is living with parents or independently.

 There are also additional grants for dependants, childcare (although these are extremely tightly means-tested against household income) and, if you have a disability, you can also apply for the Disabled Students' Allowance (DSA).